ncatlab/nlab-content/pages/6/9/2/7/27296/content.md

 Much technology in [[variational calculus]] for [[Lagrangian field theory]] and subsequent [[quantization]]-procedures has been and is being developed already for handling gauge fields with their [[gauge transformations]] just locally -- common machinery is known as "[[BRST complex|BRST]]-[[BV-formalism]]" or variants thereof.

 Comparatively less attention has traditionally been paid to the global aspects of gauge fields (for instance available BRST-BV formalism does not really reflect or handle them).
-But realizing that connections on [[circle principal bundle|$U(1)$-principal bundles]] globally describing the [[electromagnetic field]] are equivalently 2-[[cocycles]] in [[ordinary differential cohomology]], and that connections on general [[principal bundles]] may still be understood as cocycles in [[nonabelian differential cohomology]], it is helpful to understand the global nature of gauge fields generally as reflected by notions of [[cohomology]]:
+But realizing that connections on [[principal U(1)-bundles]] globally describing the [[electromagnetic field]] are equivalently 2-[[cocycles]] in [[ordinary differential cohomology]], and that connections on general [[principal bundles]] may still be understood as cocycles in [[nonabelian differential cohomology]], it is helpful to understand the global nature of gauge fields generally as reflected by notions of [[cohomology]]:

 [[!include cohomology and gauge fields -- table]]